Maushundb/bmusings/content/blog/how-to-become-a-swe/index.md

 - Distributed Systems

 All of these are very broad categories and each could be years of study all on their own.
-So the questions is: **how much computer science do I actually have to know to be a software engineer?**.
+So the questions is: **how much computer science do I actually have to know to be a software engineer?**

 Here’s the truth of the matter: